 Another key characteristic of eco friendly electronics is their end of life outcome, and so we asked, “What are these brands doing to prevent more e-waste?”

-To compensate for the impact of their products, many of these brands offset their emissions through carbon offset programs and/or e-waste neutral providers or are supporting our planet by providing recycling programs or planting trees.
+To compensate for the impact of their products, many of these brands (much like eco friendly search engines) offset their emissions through carbon offset programs and/or e-waste neutral providers or are supporting our planet by providing recycling programs or planting trees.

 - Certifications: Climate Neutral